 The first part of what follows is an outline drawn from various documents and websites of people and organisations actively involved with autism.
 The second part lists the many detailed behaviours that organisations and individuals consider as recurringly observable in the range of autistic people.
-These are set against the small number of features that are taken as defining autism, just to see what the overlap is.
-The third part tries to set out some of the difficulties that get in the way of everyday understanding of the issues around autism
+The third part tries to set out some of the difficulties that get in the way of everyday understanding of the issues around autism.

 This thing identified as autism exists as an absolute lived reality in a number of people’s lives.
-At the same time descriptions and discussions of it rely on fragments of understandings put together in various ways.
+It is who they are.
+At the same time social descriptions and discussions of it rely on fragments of understandings put together in various ways.
 These understandings have changed over time and may change again in the future.

-Both of these approaches are based on trying to find the minimum description that covers autism as a discrete phenomenon ie the basic conditions that set it apart from everything else.
+These kinds of approaches are based on trying to find the minimum description that covers autism as a discrete phenomenon ie the basic conditions that set it apart from everything else.
 They focus on distilling down to find the basic core.

 A different, more exploratory, way into thinking about autism might be to build up from the broader descriptions of what happens to different individuals in everyday situations.
-This could lead to headlines such as:
+For a particular individual this could lead to headlines such as:

 - Attempts to minimise the volume of new/unknown information inputs